dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 To verify the processes and framework the following architecture and implementation was created to validate the overall objectives.

-# Details: Architecture Implementation Evaluation #
+# Details: Architecture Implementation and Evaluation #

 TODO
 *Technical details*